telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/troubleshoot/troubleshooting.md

 ### JavaScript for Current Cultures

-The example below demonstrates how to include JavaScript for the current culture.
+The following example demonstrates how to include JavaScript for the current culture.

 ###### Example